Five Types of Tailgaters

 Drunk drivers and drowsy or fatigued drivers tailgate because they have difficulty paying attention to the road or focusing on driving, and following closely seems easier than navigating the road themselves.

-Talk to a Campbell Traffic Collision Attorney Today for Help
+Talk to a San Jose Traffic Collision Attorney Today for Help